MathieuNls/bianca/bianca.md

 # Acknowledgments

-\red{We are thankful to amazon for their awseducate plateform without which this study would have cost thousands of dollars in server fees.
+\red{We are thankful to amazon for their awseducate plateform without which this study would have cost thousands of dollars in server fees.}
-We are also greatful to the students and engineers that participated in our user study.}

 # References